yogeshhegde/processor-sdk-doc/README.md

 * "GEN" (representing General family not listed above)
 * "CORESDK" (representing CORESDK)

-**Note**: Please use script `bin/check-warn.sh` to check for new build warnings
+**Note**: Please use script `bin/check-warn.sh` or the `make lint` target
-          and fix them before submitting pull-requests.
+          to check for new build warnings and fix them before submitting pull-requests.

 ### HTML Page Output